-Three four-wheel-drive systems are available, starting with the familiar Command-Trac part-time system fitted as standard to Sport and Sahara models with a 2.72:1 low-range.
+Three four-wheel-drive systems are available in the US, starting with the familiar Command-Trac part-time system fitted as standard to Sport and Sahara models with a 2.72:1 low-range.

 Rubicon models are equipped with a Rock-Trac system with a 4:1 low-range and Tru-Lok locking differentials both front and rear, plus an electronic sway-bar (anti-roll bar) disconnect.